WW1 The Princess Mary Gift Fund box

 A great many men carefully repacked their presents and sent them home to their wives and families.

-I offer a wide range of militaria from the Boer War, WW1, WW2, Malayan Emergency, Korea, and Cold War.
-We have a good range of WW1 Medals, Web Equipment, and some really interesting Military Medal MM Sets.
-I have collected Medals and equipment all of my life, and have several complete sets of...
+On our website, you will find that I offer a wide range of fantastic antiques, collectibles, and Militaria. from the Boer War, WW1, WW2, Malayan Emergency, Korea, and Cold War.
+To Northern Ireland.
+We have a good range of WW1 Medals, Web Equipment, and some. intriguing Military Medal MM Sets, each...